Committed to academic and personal success

 After the application is processed, the VA will issue a Certificate of Eligibility (COR) for individuals who qualify for benefits.
 The COE will include information about your number of months of entitlement, period of eligibility and benefit level.
 This process can take up to six weeks.

-Vocational Rehabilitation—This program provides educational benefits to eligible disabled veterans.
+Vocational Readiness and Employment (VR&E)—This program provides educational benefits to eligible disabled veterans.

 The Marine Gunnery Sergeant John David Fry Scholarship is available for children and spouses of service members who died in the line of duty after September 10, 2001.